-A procedural motion, that the meeting stands adjourned, may be moved by a Councillor at the conclusion of debate on any matter on the business paper or at the conclusion of a Councillor's time for speaking to the matter, and will be put without debate.
-Such a procedural motion will specify a time for the resumption of the meeting and on resumption of the meeting, the council meeting will continue with the business before the meeting at the point where it was discontinued on the adjournment.
+A procedural motion, that the meeting stands adjourned, may be moved by a Councillor or Member at the conclusion of debate on any matter on the business paper or at the conclusion of a Councillor's or Member's time for speaking to the matter, and will be put without debate.
+Such a procedural motion will specify a time for the resumption of the meeting and on resumption of the meeting, the Council meeting or Committee meeting will continue with the business before the meeting at the point where it was discontinued on the adjournment.